XingyuZHAO-THU/MC-CFD-coupling/README.md

 ---
 ### 2.2 Transient Workflow

 1. **Perform steady-state coupling calculation first** (preferably in a separate directory to avoid confusion).
 Successful steady-state coupling means the model geometry, file reading/writing, memory usage, and UDF are all correct.
-For transient calculations, the **steady-state coupling *k*~eff~ value must converge within 1-2 standard deviations from 1**.
+For transient calculations, the **steady-state coupling *k*<sub>eff</sub> value must converge within 1-2 standard deviations from 1**.
 2. Copy the interface files from the steady-state coupling to the transient coupling working directory.
 3. **Single-physics solution**.
 Prepare the RMC and Fluent input files.
    * **Neutron Physics**: Prepare `.rmc`, `.innerproduct`, and `.State.h5` format input cards.